Summer Educator Retreat

 This one-of-a-kind program includes four days of activities, guest speakers, and field trips highlighting best practices and the latest resources to revitalize your educational program or classroom.
 Get inspired, gain confidence, gather new ideas, and enjoy networking opportunities with educators from around the country.
 Bring your good walking shoes and lots of energy!

-During this transformational experience, you will:
+During this transformative experience, you will:

 - Receive hands-on training in using citizen science and inquiry in your program.

 - Learn eBird protocols, complete a citizen-science study along the Sapsucker Woods trails, and enjoy guest presentations on environmental conservation.

 - Discover the Cornell Lab’s online field guide, digital library, and citizen-science programs as educational resources for K-12 learning.

 - Enjoy bird walks led by local experts to help you practice bird identification and learn about bird ecology.

 - Interact with the experienced and enthusiastic scientists and staff who make the Cornell Lab of Ornithology a world-renowned institution, including behind-the-scenes tours.

 - Receive K-12 Education’s popular Investigating Evidence unit, your choice of one of four brand new eBird kits, and two free window feeders.